Generating MCMC proposals by randomly rotating the regular simplex: Results

 \section{Results}

 In the following, we use (PC-)Simpl, (PC-)RWM and (PC-)MTM to indicate the (preconditioned) simplicial sampler, random walk and multiple-try Metropolis algorithms, respectively.
 Although PC-RWM is better known as the adaptive Metropolis algorithm of \citet{haario2001adaptive}, we use this notation to clarify comparisons.
 ESS and ESSs denote effective sample size and effective sample size per second, respectively.
-All experiments use the \textsc{R} language \citep{ihaka1996r} and the \textsc{R} package \textsc{pracma} \citep{pracma} to produce random rotations, which itself uses the QR decomposition of a matrix with Gaussian entries.
-Note that faster methods exist \citep{stewart1980efficient} and would plausibly improve ESSs performance.
+All experiments use the \textsc{R} language \citep{ihaka1996r} and the \textsc{R} package \textsc{pracma} \citep{pracma} to produce random rotations, which itself uses the QR decomposition of a matrix with Gaussian entries (Section \ref{sec:ssMult}).
+All MTM simulations use $D$ proposals for comparison.
 Finally, all results herein rely on a conventional single-core implementation.